 Project Status – check translation and proofreading activities for different time periods to see your progress and compare it to the overall project activity.

-Translation Costs – calculate translation costs to know an approximate amount of how much you should get.
+My Contribution – set the rates and calculate an approximate amount of how much you should get.

 Top Members – generate a list of top members to check your position on the list and see who contributed the most.